What Is a Virtual CFO? When Growing Businesses Need One

 Transportation and logistics companies

-Capital intensity, fuel volatility, and operational complexity make forecasting and financial oversight critical.
+Capital intensity, fuel volatility, and operational complexity make forecasting and financial oversight critical, areas a fractional CFO specialized in transportation can guide.

 Technology and high-growth startups